BastianBlokland/hellotriangle-dotnet/README.md

 Work in progress dotnet vulkan renderer

 # structure
 Supported platforms are Windows and MacOS at the moment.
-All projects target netstandard / netcoreapp so pure code is portable to loads of platforms.
+Using dotnet-core so base code is portable to loads of platforms.
 For platform specific code (for example window management) there are thin wrappers around the os functions.
-In my opinion full dotnet is not worth it just for window-management, using pure netcore code allows use of the dotnet cli for building and also allows creating of windows executables from mac-side and vise versa.

 General project structure is that platform-specific code lives in 'launcher' projects, for example: platforms/ht.win32 or platforms/ht.macos